Student engagement overview

 • to complete in a timely manner the necessary forms to ensure examination entries are correct ie, module entry form (Autumn); module confirmation form (Spring); and individual examination timetable (both semesters)).

-• if, in exceptional circumstances, an extension is needed in order to complete a piece of coursework, the tutor must be consulted before the due deadline
+• if, in exceptional circumstances, an extension is needed in order to complete a piece of coursework, students must follow the Policy on Circumstances Affecting Students' Ability to Study and Complete Assessments

 • to attend the required examinations